bomfather/bomfather-docs/frontend/src/content/news/funding-balaji-srinivasan.md

 We're excited to announce that Bomfather has secured funding from <a href="https://x.com/balajis" target="_blank" rel="noopener noreferrer" class="external-link"><strong>Balaji Srinivasan</strong></a>, former CTO of Coinbase and one of the most respected voices in technology.

-This investment validates our mission to revolutionize AI security through kernel-level protection and will accelerate our development of revolutionary security.
+This investment validates our mission to revolutionize AI security through kernel level protection and will accelerate our development of revolutionary security.

 The investment comes at a crucial time as organizations worldwide grapple with the security implications of AI deployment.
 Bomfather's unique approach allows for protection with ultra easy integration and a minimal performance overhead.